MichaelCurrin/os-genesis/docs/other/setup-steps.md

 See also on _Linux Lite - Software installer_ GUI (a few packages) or package manager (many packages) or `apt`.

+If you need Docker, see Docker and Docker Compose install guides [here](https://michaelcurrin.github.io/dev-cheatsheets/cheatsheets/containers/).

 ### Install additional packages

 These are from the Software installer GUI and some are covered in the `make install` command already.